Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Results and Discussions

 \subsection{Evolution of the near-side correlation peaks}

-While the primary objective of this study is to investigate the emergence of long-range correlations in UE dominated events, it is equally instructive to examine how the short-range near-side peak evolves across different $R_{\mathrm{T}}$ classes.
-The variation of the peak widths provides complementary information on the interplay between hard-scattering-induced correlations and soft particle production mechanisms in PYTHIA~8.
-The observed trends indicate that the $R_{\mathrm{T}}$ selection not only enhances UE contributions but also modifies the structure of localized correlations.
-In order to quantify these effects, one-dimensional projections of the near-side peak were constructed along the $\Delta\eta$ and $\Delta\varphi$ directions within $|\Delta\varphi| \leq \pi/2$ and $|\Delta\eta| \leq 1.6$.
-The uncorrelated pedestal was subtracted using the ZYAM procedure based on a polynomial fit.
-The resulting projections for the CI and CD correlators are presented in Figs.~\ref{fig:CIproj_RT4} and \ref{fig:CDproj_RT4}, while the corresponding RMS widths are summarized in Figs.~\ref{fig:sigCI_DetaDphi} and \ref{fig:sigCD_DetaDphi}.
+Beyond the long-range component, it is equally instructive to examine how the near-side peak evolves across $R_{\mathrm{T}}$ classes, as the variation of peak widths provides complementary information on the interplay between hard-scattering-induced and soft particle-production mechanisms.
+To this end, one-dimensional projections of the near-side peak were constructed along the $\Delta\eta$ and $\Delta\varphi$ directions within $|\Delta\varphi| \leq \pi/2$ and $|\Delta\eta| \leq 1.6$, after subtracting the uncorrelated pedestal via the ZYAM procedure.
+The resulting projections for the CI and CD correlators are shown in Figs.~\ref{fig:CIproj_RT4} and \ref{fig:CDproj_RT4}, and the corresponding RMS widths are presented in Figs.~\ref{fig:sigCI_DetaDphi} and \ref{fig:sigCD_DetaDphi}.

-For the charge-independent (CI) correlations, the near-side widths along $\Delta\eta$ remain approximately constant across the $R_{\mathrm{T}}$ intervals, with $R_{2}^{\mathrm{CI}}$ consistently broader than $P_{2}^{\mathrm{CI}}$.
-This stability suggests that the longitudinal extent of short-range correlations is largely insensitive to variations in UE activity, consistent with particle production mechanisms that are locally correlated in pseudorapidity through string fragmentation and parton showering.
+For the CI correlators, the near-side widths along $\Delta\eta$ remain approximately constant across all $R_{\mathrm{T}}$ classes, with $R_{2}^{\mathrm{CI}}$ consistently broader than $P_{2}^{\mathrm{CI}}$.
+This stability indicates that the pseudorapidity extent of short-range correlations is largely insensitive to variations in UE activity, reflecting the predominantly local nature of particle correlations arising from string fragmentation and parton showering.

-In contrast, along $\Delta\varphi$ a systematic narrowing of the near-side peak is observed with increasing $R_{\mathrm{T}}$, particularly for $R_{2}^{\mathrm{CI}}$.
-This behavior indicates that events with enhanced UE activity preferentially select more azimuthally collimated particle emission.
-Within the PYTHIA framework, such narrowing may reflect the increased contribution of multiple partonic interactions and color reconnection, which can generate denser and more coherent transverse particle production.
-The comparatively weak $R_{\mathrm{T}}$ dependence observed for $P_{2}^{\mathrm{CI}}$ is consistent with its stronger sensitivity to higher-$p_{\mathrm{T}}$ pairs originating from hard processes, whose intrinsic collimation is less affected by variations in the soft background.
+In contrast, a systematic narrowing of the near-side peak along $\Delta\varphi$ is observed with increasing $R_{\mathrm{T}}$, most prominently for $R_{2}^{\mathrm{CI}}$.
+This behavior suggests that events with higher UE activity are accompanied by increased azimuthal coherence in particle emission, which within the PYTHIA~8 framework may reflect the growing contribution of MPI and color reconnection, introducing additional azimuthal ordering through color-string rearrangements.
+The comparatively weak $R_{\mathrm{T}}$ dependence of $P_{2}^{\mathrm{CI}}$ is consistent with its greater sensitivity to higher-$p_{\mathrm{T}}$ pairs from hard processes, whose intrinsic collimation is less susceptible to variations in the soft background.